 RULE 1: Do not include the City, Year or the words Pin, Series, or Regional in the name or anything else that is in the actual fields of the entry.
 These fields are always displayed in Pin Database searches and listings.
 If you add this info to the name it just gets displayed twice

 RULE 2: Clone pins.
 A clone is an exact replica of a pin with only a different city name.
 When a clone pin is entered into the database please add (Clone) at the end of the pin name.
 Clone Example: St Patrick’s Day (Clone), All Is One Guitar (Clone).
-Please do not confuse the term “Clone” that also means duplicating a pin entry into the database.
+Please do not confuse the term “Clone” which also means duplicating a pin entry in the database.